*This post may contain affiliate links. Please read our disclosure for more info.

-When travelling in Europe, you’ll need a 2-pronged Type C circular adapter which is used extensively throughout the mainland content and also in the Eastern bloc and Russia.
+When travelling in Europe, you’ll need a 2-pronged Type C circular travel adaptor which is used extensively throughout the mainland content and also in the Eastern bloc and Russia.

 Here is an example of what it looks like below:

-In summary, the best travel adapters for Australians in UK & Europe are:
+In summary, the best travel adaptors for Australians in UK & Europe are:

-- Type G travel adapter for the UK.
+- Type G travel adaptor for the UK.

-UK & Europe Power Adaptors are some of the most common and cheapest travel adaptors available so they are easy to get a hold of before and during your trip.
+UK & Europe international power adaptors are some of the most common and cheapest travel adaptors available so they are easy to get a hold of before and during your trip.

-This can make things VERY confusing and inconvenient!
+This can make things VERY confusing and inconvenient for the newbie traveller!

-The best type of travel adaptor to use for Asia is a universal adaptor that can adjust to the different plug sockets.
+The best type of international travel adaptor to use for Asia is a universal travel adaptor that can adjust to the different plug sockets.